Rational cross-sections, bounded generation and orders on groups: Orders and wreath products: Negative results

 \section{Orders and wreath products: Negative results}

-In this section we explore our intuition that the only way to build a rational cross-section for a wreath product $L\wr Q$ using an automaton is to switch on lamps monotonously w.r.t.\ some (rational) left-invariant order on $Q$.
-This intuition is somehow formalized by Lemma \ref{sec5:Positives_cones} in the first subsection.
-Next we deduce from this lemma a criterion (Proposition \ref{sec5:large_antichain}) ensuring some wreath products do not admit rational cross-sections, and apply it to groups similar to $C_2\wr(C_2\wr \ZZ)$.
+In this section we explore our intuition that the only way to build a rational cross-section for a wreath product $L\wr Q$ using an automaton is to switch on lamps monotonously w.r.t.\ some rational left-invariant order on $Q$.
+This insight translates into Lemma \ref{sec5:Positives_cones}.
+We deduce from this lemma a criterion (Proposition \ref{sec5:large_antichain}) ensuring some wreath products do not admit rational cross-sections, and apply it to groups similar to $C_2\wr(C_2\wr \ZZ)$.
 In the last subsection, we apply the criterion to wreath products $L\wr Q$ with $Q$ infinite ended.